mojombo/tomdoc/tomdoc.md

 Versioning](http://semver.org) to inform decisions on when major, minor, and patch versions should be incremented.

+If a method's description begins with "Deprecated:" then that method will be considered as deprecated and users will know that it will be removed in a future version.

 ### The Arguments Section

 The arguments section consists of a list of arguments.
 Each list item MUST be